Publication Ethics

 - The authors must be aware that fraudulent information and omission of important information are unethical author behaviors.

-- The authors must be able to provide research data if the editor see needed.
+- The authors must be able to provide research data if the editor requires it.

-- The authors must reference other works properly.
+- The authors must credit other works properly.
 Any work involved in the manuscript also must be well credited.

-- The authors must make sure that the manuscript has not been published elsewhere before and is not currently in the publication process in other journals.
+- The authors must ensure that the manuscript has not been published elsewhere and is not currently in the publication process in any journals.

 - To be listed as an author, the person must have made significant contributions to the manuscript, participate and give important efficient content during revisions and provide approval for publication.
 Researchers who do not meet the above criteria should be listed in the acknowledgements section.